phalcon-orphanage/docs/en/http-server-request.md

 ### `getAttributes()`

 Returns an array with all the attributes derived from the request.
-These request "attributes" may be used to allow injection of any parameters derived from the request: e.g., the results of path match operations; the results of decrypting cookies; the results of deserializing non-form-encoded message bodies; etc. Attributes will be application and request specific, and can be mutable.
+These request "attributes" may be used to allow injection of any parameters derived from the request: e.g., the results of path match operations; the results of decrypting cookies; the results of unserializing non-form-encoded message bodies; etc. Attributes will be application and request specific, and can be mutable.

 ```php
 <?php